Analysis | The Republican Party divide is not about politics. It’s about culture.

 So let’s back up.

-Trump won the Republican nomination in 2016 largely because he, unlike the Republicans he was running against, was eager to embrace the cultural feuds that were the currency of conservative media.
+Donald Trump won the Republican nomination in 2016 largely because he, unlike the Republicans he was running against, was eager to embrace the cultural feuds which were the currency of conservative media.
 He wasn’t a politician with proposals for fixing the country; in fact, he actively scoffed at the idea that voters cared about policy papers.
 Instead, he pledged to fight the Democrats tooth and nail where policy and culture met: immigration, the ever-looming threat of terrorism, abortion.
-His presidency delivered on that promise, leveraging the power of the office to undermine and goad the left, even while he paid little attention to actual governance.
+His presidency delivered on that promise, leveraging the power of the office to undermine and goad the left even while he paid little attention to actual governance.

-“Trumpism” is best seen as being less about Trump than about the cultural fight that he moved to the forefront of Republican politics.
+“Trumpism” is best seen as being less about Trump than about the cultural fight which he moved to the forefront of Republican politics.
 This approach holds a lot of appeal for a lot of people, particularly members of Congress who have little hope of passing legislation even if they wanted to.
 Why not then use your position to camp out on Fox News, a la Rep. Matt Gaetz (R-Fla.), or to build a name for yourself as a gun advocate in the manner of Rep. Lauren Boebert (R-Colo.)?

 If you look at the defenses of Greene, you see how this culture war runs as an undercurrent.
 Rep. Jim Jordan (R-Ohio) was on Fox on Wednesday, not defending Greene specifically but instead rolling criticism of her into the broader right-wing narrative about “cancel culture,” this loosely formed idea that people will be targeted and oppressed by the powerful for holding aberrant views.
-According to Rep. Adam Kinzinger (R-Ill.), who was in the room at Wednesday’s private meeting with the House Republican steering committee, Greene herself made a similar pivot when she apologized for the things she had said.
+According to Rep. Adam Kinzinger (R-Ill.), who was in the room at Wednesday’s private meeting with the House Republican steering committee, Greene herself made a similar pivot when she apologized for the things she’d said.

 In other words, the long-term problem isn’t that Greene had once claimed that a laser controlled by a Jewish cabal had caused forest fires in California to build a high-speed rail system.
 The problem, instead, is that Republicans might be forced from the public sphere for offering such opinions.